sudo-self/PiRa1n-OS/README.md

 </h3>
 <p align="center"><img src="https://gist.githubusercontent.com/raspberryenvoie/9266a96148dd3ae0266a3bbe39b9c4f0/raw/65aca16d3ba11776f5f28a35e6d58c122540d426/piRa1n_logo.png"></p>

----

-[PiRa1n](https://github.com/raspberryenvoie/piRa1n)Configure a Raspberry Pi 4 or a Banana Pi into a Checkra1n Jailbreak Device.

-# Download piRa1n-OS  only for the Raspberry Pi 4
+## Download piRa1n-OS  only for the Raspberry Pi 4
 (https://github.com/raspberryenvoie/piRa1n-OS/releases) is the download link.\
 Note: The default username is `pi` and the password is `jailbreak`.

-# Build PiRa1n-OS
+## Build PiRa1n-OS
 The tool used to build piRa1n-OS (pi-gen) supports Debian Buster and Ubuntu Xenial.

 To install the required dependencies for pi-gen you should run: